Tableau Performance Tips

 Using “Only Relevant Values” is sometimes a must or just worth the performance drag but if it is not needed then leave it as “All values in the database.”
 Using “Only Relevant Values” adds an extra query to each quick filter which can start to add up.

 Show Apply Button on Quick Filters

 I use the multiple value filter type for almost all my filters, and I always have a “show apply button” to help with performance.
 If you go to the filter options, under customize you can find the show apply button there.
 This will add an apply button on the bottom of your filter, so the query doesn’t run until you apply it.

 Tableau performance recording is a tool used to help diagnose where the performance problem is.
 You can find it under the help menu.
 You will hit start and then begin to replicate any actions that was taking forever to load.
 Once you select stop, a Tableau Dashboard will appear with your performance metrics.

-You probably won’t have to worry about these things for most of your dashboards but when you have to create a dashboard with a huge dataset then these Tableau performance optimization tips can be a lifesaver.
+You probably won’t have to worry about these things for most of your Tableau dashboards but when you have to create a dashboard with a huge dataset then these Tableau performance optimization tips can be a lifesaver.
 The worse thing is to have a dashboard that takes forever to load, the end users will probably just give up and not even look at it.
-Don’t spend all your time on something that no one can use, increase your performance by following these simple tips.
+Don’t spend all your time on something that no one can use, increase your Tableau performance by following these simple tips.
 That is it, make sure you download our 14 Tableau Performance Checklist PDF down below so you will always have these tips handy.